John Wanamaker: Postmaster General

-In 1889 Wanamaker began the First Penny Savings Bank in order to encourage thrift.
-That same year he was appointed United States Postmaster General by President Benjamin Harrison; he was accused by the newspapers of the day of buying the post.
+In 1889, Wanamaker began the First Penny Savings Bank in order to encourage thrift.
+The same year, he was appointed United States Postmaster General by President Benjamin Harrison; he was accused by the newspapers of the day of buying the post.
 Wanamaker was credited by his friends with introducing the first commemorative stamp and many efficiencies to the Postal Service.
 He was the first to make plans for free rural postal service in the United States, although the plan was not implemented until 1896.

-In 1890 Wanamaker persuaded Congress to pass an act prohibiting the sale of lottery tickets through the mail, and then he aggressively pursued violators.
+In 1890, Wanamaker persuaded Congress to pass an act prohibiting the sale of lottery tickets through the mail, and then he aggressively pursued violators.
 Those actions effectively ended all state lotteries in the US until they reappeared in 1964, partly as an effort to undermine organized crime.

 Wanamaker's tenure at the Post Office was riddled with controversy.
 He fired some 30,000 postal workers under the then common "spoils system" during his four-year term, as it was customary for a change in political administrations to lead to new appointments for their own supporters.
 The changeover of so many employees caused severe confusion, inefficiency, and a run-in with civil-service crusader Theodore Roosevelt, a fellow Republican.

-In 1890 Wanamaker commissioned a series of stamps that were derided in the national media as the poorest quality stamps ever issued, both for printing quality and materials.
+In 1890, Wanamaker commissioned a series of stamps that were derided in the national media as the poorest quality stamps ever issued, both for printing quality and materials.
 When his department store ordered advance copies of the newly translated novel The Kreutzer Sonata by Leo Tolstoy, the deadline was missed, and only the regular discount was offered by the publisher.
 He retaliated by banning the book from the US Mail on grounds of obscenity.

 He was ridiculed for this action by many major U.S. newspapers.
-In 1891 he ordered changes in the uniforms of letter carriers, and was accused of arranging for all the uniforms to be ordered from a single firm in Baltimore, to which he was believed to have financial ties.
+In 1891, he ordered changes in the uniforms of letter carriers, and was accused of arranging for all the uniforms to be ordered from a single firm in Baltimore, to which he was believed to have financial ties.
 In 1893 he made a public prediction at the Chicago World's Fair that U.S. mail would still rely on stagecoach and horseback delivery for a century to come, failing to anticipate the effects of trains, the automobile, and related truck vehicles.

 During World War I, Wanamaker publicly proposed that the United States buy Belgium from Germany for the sum of one-hundred billion dollars, as an alternative to the continuing carnage of the war.

-Wanaker was a presidential elector in the 1888 and 1920 presidential elections.
+Wanamaker was a presidential elector in the 1888 and 1920 presidential elections.

-Wanamaker was the longest surviving member of President Benjamin Harrison's cabinet.
+Wanamaker was the last surviving member of President Benjamin Harrison's cabinet.